MithrilJS/mithril.js/docs/hyperscript.md

 ### DOM attributes

-Mithril uses both the Javascript API and the DOM API (`setAttribute`) to resolve attributes.
+Mithril uses both the JavaScript API and the DOM API (`setAttribute`) to resolve attributes.
 This means you can use both syntaxes to refer to attributes.

-For example, in the Javascript API, the `readonly` attribute is called `element.readOnly` (notice the uppercase).
+For example, in the JavaScript API, the `readonly` attribute is called `element.readOnly` (notice the uppercase).
 In Mithril, all of the following are supported:

 ```javascript
 m("input", {readonly: true}) // lowercase